wsvincent/django-rest-framework-react-tutorial/Readme.md

 ## Backend

-Change into the `backend` directory, install the `Pipenv` packages, start a new shell, and run the local server.
+Install the `Pipenv` packages and start a new shell.
+Then `cd` into the `backend` directory and run the local server.

 ```
-$ cd backend
 $ pipenv install
 $ pipenv shell
+$ cd backend
 $ ./manage.py runserver
 ```

-You can see the API now at [http://127.0.0.1:8000/api](http://127.0.0.1:8000/api)
+You can see the API now at [http://127.0.0.1:8000/api](http://127.0.0.1:8000/api).

 ## Frontend